neelsg/lithium/docs/tour.md

         time

     private myError type:
+        init fn(self myError, when time.time, what string) myError: self.when, self.what = when, what
+            return self
-        when time.Time
+        when time.time
         what string
         ok bool = false
-        type string = "MyError"
+        class string = "MyError"
-        string property:
-            get fn(self myError) string:
+        get string fn(self myError) string:
             return "at %, %".in(self.when, self.what)

     private run fn() error:
         return myError(time.now(), "it didn't work")